 You can accomplish this goal with consistent branding.
 Design your website using the same branding design elements as appear on your truck.
-This will help customers to recognize and trust your website before they’ve had a chance to read a single word of content.
+This will help customers recognize and trust your website before they’ve had a chance to read a single word of content.

 But, social media can provide particular branding benefits for mobile food businesses.

 - Your social media accounts provide anchored platforms where customers can always find you.

 - Social media interactions build brand loyalty, encouraging customers to seek out your truck in person.

 - Social media provides an easy way to notify customers of daily menu changes, sales, or location changes.

 The important things to remember are to brand your social media content authentically and consistently with your overall brand and update it regularly.
 Customers are attracted to follow social media accounts that are active and offer content of real value.

 Not sure where to start with your social media strategy?
 Give this article from Mobile Cuisine a read.